Frequently Asked Questions

 How long does it usually take to fill the class?

 We expect to have the class filled after interviews have concluded and the admissions committee meets in late February-early March.
-You an expect a letter by the end of April.
+You an expect a letter by the first week of March.

 If I am accepted into the ECU PA program, can I defer my acceptance to the following year?